Macrometacorp/docs/docs/photoniq/faas/faas-cli-commands.md

 ### faas remote download

-Download the WebAssembly (Wasm) module for a function, either the latest version or a specific version.
+Download the WebAssembly (WASM) module for a function, either the latest version or a specific version.

 **Syntax:**